StevenBlack/vocab/million-dollar-words.md

 One thin slice of bacon is a rasher, although many people now use the word to mean an order of several slices.
 Next time you order breakfast, ask for six or seven rashers of bacon.

-### To reason by use of formal logic.
-That would include
-inducing, deducing, and every method in between.

 ### ratiocinate
 When you give a great deal of thought to a problem, you can say you figured it out by ratiocination.
 Pronounced RASH-EE-OH-SIN-ATE.